grnet/snf-image/docs/interface.rst

  * **IGNORE_UNATTEND=yes**
-   When deploying a Windows image, the InstallUnattend configuration task will put its own copy of the Unattend.xml file in the hard disk of the VM that gets deployed, only if such a file is not already present at the root directory of the %SystemDrive%.
-If this property is defined, the behavior of the aforementioned configuration task will change and the installation of the Unattend.xml is always performed even if such a file already exists inside the image.
+   When deploying a Windows image, the InstallUnattend configuration task will install an Answer File for Unattended Installation (the one shipped with snf-image or the one pointed out by the UNATTEND configuration parameter) only if such a file is not already present in the root directory of the image's %SystemDrive%.
+By defining this property, the installation of the external answer file is always performed, even if such a file already exists in the above-mentioned location.
+For more information on "answer files" please refer to :ref:`windows-deployment`.

  * **PASSWORD_HASHING_METHOD=md5|sha1|blowfish|sha256|sha512**
    This property can be used on Unix instances to specify the method to be used